sanctuary-systems-com/sanctuary-systems/content/collections/pages/support.md

     list_items:
       -
         id: m67w0q16
-        title: 'What makes Sentinel Core different from other Home Assistant bases?'
+        title: 'What makes the Sentinel Core different from other Home Assistant bases?'
-        description: 'Sentinel Core combines the power of a Raspberry Pi 5 with GPU compatibility, offering unmatched local AI capabilities in a compact, energy-efficient form.'
+        description: 'The Sentinel Core combines the power of a Raspberry Pi 5 with GPU compatibility, offering unmatched local AI capabilities in a compact, energy-efficient form.'
         type: list
         enabled: true
       -
         id: m67vy7vo
         title: 'Do I need technical experience to set it up?'
         description: 'Not at all!
-Haven Core comes with Home Assistant and AI voice assistance pre-installed, making setup seamless for both beginners and experienced users.'
+The Sentinel Core comes with Home Assistant and AI voice assistance pre-installed, making setup seamless for both beginners and experienced users.'
         type: list
         enabled: true
       -
         id: m67vygsk
-        title: 'Can I use my own GPU with Haven Core?'
+        title: 'Can I use my own GPU with the Sentinel Core?'
         description: 'Yes!
 The PCIe Gen 3 x1 socket supports GPU compatibility, so you can choose the GPU that fits your needs.'
         type: list
         enabled: true